 Window awnings are usually low maintenance, depending on the type that you get.
 It’s important to note that aluminum awnings, one of the most popular types, should not be washed with regular soap, as it can cause corrosion over time.
 Special solvents for washing aluminum window awnings can be purchased at most home hardware stores.

 Grime can accumulate on a window awning if they haven’t been washed for long periods of time.
 To remove grime, use a soft sponge or soft bristles to gently scrub the grime from the surface with the special solvent diluted in warm water.
 Proper window maintenance also involves drying the window awning.
-If they are not dried properly, there may be solvent that is left behind on the surface which could cause oxidation and permanent stains.
-An important tip to remember about maintaining aluminum window awnings is to paint them every few years to provide an added layer of protection on them.
+If they are not dried properly, there may be a solvent that is left behind on the surface which could cause oxidation and permanent stains.
+An important tip to remember about maintaining aluminum window awnings is to paint them every few years to provide an added layer of protection.